NunoSempere/SoGive-CSER-evaluation-public/3-drafts/1-cser-evaluation/index.md

 	\caption{Distribution of the sum of 100 draws from A and 100 draws from B}
 \end{figure}

-SoGive makes an emphasis in robustness.
+SoGive makes an emphasis on robustness.
 Some robustness can arise from a community of people trying different things, as opposed to every participant in a community trying to be individually "robust".

 We will see that when comparing CSER to the first principles threshold, CSER will have a higher mean due to a larger right tail of impact.
-And so CSER will beat the threshold in the sense that a bundle of many different bets with its same distribution as CSER will meet the threshold.
+And so CSER will beat the threshold in the sense that a bundle of many different bets with the same distribution as CSER will beat the threshold.

 ## 3. A model of CSER's AI efforts.